Skip to main content

 The Bottom Line

 Towing doesn't have to be a mystery or a ripoff.
 A standard local tow in Nashville should cost somewhere between $85 and $175 for most vehicles.
 If someone's quoting you way more or way less than that range, ask questions.
+Our guide on choosing a reliable towing company covers the red flags to watch for.

 We've been doing this since 2010, and our approach hasn't changed: tell you the price upfront, show up fast, handle your vehicle with care, and charge you exactly what we said we would.
 That's it.

 Need a quote right now?
 Call us at (615) 756-5330 — we'll tell you exactly what it'll cost before we send a truck.
+Before you pay, get transparent flatbed pricing with no hidden hookup fees.